RomicaSimon/Bug-Reporting/README.md

 In "Cont nou" page, if the user enters different values for "Parola" and "Confirma parola" fields,he can register successfully.

 **Steps to reproduce:**

-1.User opens the "Bigfish" application
-2.User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button 3.User fills the required inputs with the next values:
+1.User goes to www.bigfish.ro application and opens it on main page 2.User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button 3.User fills the required inputs with the next values:
   * Nume: Stefan
   * Prenume: Radu
   * Telefon: 0787633555
--Email: radu.stefanut56@gmail.com
--Date facturare: Fizica
--Adresa: Str.Soseaua Nationala nr.74
--Oras: Bacau
--Cod postal: 607202
--Judet/sector: Bacau
--Tara: Romania
--Date livrare: Completeaza date de livrare cu date personale
--Adresa: Str.Soseaua Nationala nr.74
+  * Email: radu.stefanut77@gmail.com
+  * Adresa: Str Vulturului nr.74
+  * Oras: Buhusi
+  * Cod postal: 605302
--Oras: Bacau
+  * Judet: Bacau
--Parola:1234
+  * Parola:1234
--Confirma parola: 5648
+  * Confirma parola: 5648
 4.User clicks on the "Inregistrare" button